Kat632/watchyouwant/README.md

 This information has been taken directly from the [Stripe testing documentation](https://stripe.com/docs/testing).

-The app administrator is able to use CRUD functionality to manage products and blog posts, as well as having access to the admin panel of the site and full control of the database.

 ## UX

 ### Ideal User Demographic
-#### The ideal user of this website is:
+#### The ideal users of this website are:
-- Gift Givers
+- Gift givers
-- Trendy Individuals
+- Trendy individuals
-- Fashion-conscious Individuals
+- Fashion-conscious individuals
 - People looking for a treat for themselves
 - People who are interested in restoring and reusing old technology

 ### Development Planes
-Watch You Want? takes inspiration from the United Colours of Benetton and Swatch.
-I wanted a 1980s vibe with neon colours.
+The overall design of the **Watch You Want?** website takes inspiration from [United Colours of Benetton](https://gb.benetton.com/) and [Swatch](https://www.swatch.com/).
+I wanted a simple, clean site with a 1980s vibe and neon colours.
 I felt that this would help to differentiate the site from the ones mentioned below.

 #### Inspirations
 Having extensively researched e-commerce websites, and then latterly specific watch websites, I knew that I wanted the website to have a white background and to not be overly busy.
 My research led me to [Watch Shop](https://www.watchshop.com/) and to [House of Watches](https://www.houseofwatches.co.uk/), both of which served as inspiration for **Watch You Want?**.